s-kachroo/Git-at-Tips/Common Terms.md

 **Fork**

 This is how you make a copy of a project owned by someone else.
 A person or organisation.
 Apart from the owner of the repository, no one is allowed to make direct changes to the project.
-So fork is used to make a copy of the project that is owned by you.

 **Clone**

-You got the project in your account, now what?
 A clone is just that, a copy.
-It does not care about ownership.
 It is aimed to bring the copy of the project hosted on github or any other VCS system in your machine.
-This is where you will make the changes and later update your remote project
+This is where you will make the changes and later update your remote project.

 **Commit**